 Residential Weatherization and Ventilation

 The Council contracted with PECI to coordinate updates for the Residential Weatherization and Ventilation Specifications.
-If you are interested in joining the subcommittee, please contact Nick O'Neil.
+This subcommittee has since been concluded.
+Please contact RTF Manager, Jennifer Light (firstname.lastname@example.org) for more information.

 |8/30/11 - The